Program overview

 • Data Scientist: Utilize statistical methods and algorithms to analyze complex data sets and provide insights for decision-making.

-• Web Developer: Build and maintain websites, focusing on both the technical and aesthetic aspects of web design.
+• Web Developer: Build and maintain websites, focusing on both the front-end and back-end development processes.

 • IT Project Manager: Oversee technology projects, ensuring they are completed on time and within budget while meeting client requirements.